User Tools

 Features

 TeemIp cable management allows you to document the cable layouts of your organization.
-Connect physical interfaces to wall mounted network sockets or to patch panels hosted in racks, document your patch cables: the extension enables a large scope of connection scenarios as the following drawing highlights:
+Connect physical interfaces to wall mounted network sockets, to patch panels hosted in racks or to other physical interfaces, document your patch cables and your underlying cabling layout, manage your cross connects: the extension enables a large scope of connection scenarios as the following drawing highlights:

 Furthermore, the extension displays the wiring that links devices, physical interfaces and network sockets together, like: